staylegitlonewolf/healthinsurancedave/README.md

 - **No Maintenance** - Google handles everything automatically

 ### 🔧 **How It Works**
-1. **Embedded Form** - Google Form is seamlessly integrated into your website
+1. **Full-Screen Embed** - The page hosts only the embedded Google Form for maximum focus
-2. **Professional Look** - Matches your website's design perfectly
+2. **Floating "Contact Me" Button** - A persistent button appears on all pages; on `/contact` it switches to "Go Back"
 3. **Instant Submissions** - You receive email notifications immediately
 4. **Secure** - Google's security protects all form data